DragonSpit/HPCsharp/README.md

 # High Performance Computing in C# (HPC#)

-High performance C#/.NET algorithms complimenting Linq.
-Gives developers the ability to easily trade-off between performance and the appropriate level of abstraction.
+High performance C#/.NET algorithms with some complimenting Linq.
+Provides a trade-off between performance and level of abstraction: Array, List, IList, IEnumerable.
 Lowering the level of abstraction results in higher performance.
+Some algorithms are parallel for additional performance.
+Expanded interface to allow a sub-range of Array or List to be operated on.
 Open source.

-Version 1.0 includes the following:
+Version 1.0 includes the following Linq style algorithms:

 *Method*|*Collection*|*vs Linq*|*Parallel vs Linq*
 --- | --- | --- | ---